 How do we monitor student's health at school?

 The school nurse will contact you as needed concerning illness, injury, and health screenings.
 Students who are ill and have a temperature of greater than 100 degrees Fahrenheit are usually sent home.
 If your child doesn't feel well in the morning, please check his/her temperature before leaving for school.
 If you administer any medication for illness, it is helpful if you call or send a note to let us know the name and dosage of the medication.
-We will administer any medications listed on the Personnel Data Record if you have marked them for use and have signed the data form.
+We will administer any medications listed on the Health OLR that you have authorized for use.

-If your child needs medications (prescription or over-the-counter) other than those listed on the PDR form, you must complete a medication form, signed by both you and your doctor.
+If your child needs medications (prescription or over-the-counter) other than those listed on the Health OLR, you must complete a Request to Administer Medication form, signed by both you and your doctor.
 The Pennsylvania Nurse Practice Act forbids administration of prescribed medications by RNs and LPNs unless directly authorized by a medical doctor.

 Vision, height, and weight are screened annually and as needed for each student.
 If there is an abnormality in vision, you will be notified and asked to pursue further evaluation with an optometrist or ophthalmologist.
 As a result of the general concern about obesity in this country, beginning this school year, your child's height, weight, and BMI will be reported to you.
 Hearing is checked annually through third grade, then again in seventh and eleventh grades.
 If a child has a known hearing problem or has an IEP for any reason, hearing is checked annually and as needed.
 In grade 7, all students are screened for scoliosis, or curvature of the spine.
 Abnormalities are reported to parents and rechecked by physical therapists from Reading Berks Physical Therapy, who may recommend further follow-up.

-Physical and dental examinations are available free of charge through your child's school.
-Timothy Jameson, D.O. is our school district physician and Michael Shuman, D.D.S. and Richard Reddy, D.D.S. are our dentists.
+Physical and dental examinations are available free of charge through your child’s school.
+Lehigh Valley Health Network, part of Jefferson Health, serves as our school district physician provider, and White Oak Dentistry provides dental services.
 You must return the appropriate signed form granting permission for your child to be examined at school.
-School exams are generally scheduled in January or February.
+School examinations are generally scheduled in January or February.

 How can we optimize children's health?